Transfer Mentoring Program

 The Transfer Mentorship Program is here to assist Transfer Students with their transition to Fredonia!
 The program aims to pair incoming transfer students with current transfer students to provide guidance, knowledge, and support with their academic and social needs.
-Mentors will be a point-of-contact through personal weekly emails and will encourage their mentees to attend events and meetings throughout the Fall and Spring semesters.
+Mentors will be a point-of-contact through personal emails and will encourage their mentees to attend events and meetings throughout the Fall and Spring semesters.
 Our goal is to provide new transfer students with the resources to comfortably adjust and immerse themselves in the campus community!

 Below you will see the steps (in order) to request and receive a Transfer Student Mentor:

 All Transfer Students should receive a survey email at the beginning of their first semester at Fredonia asking if they would like to be in connection with the Transfer Mentor.

 If you missed the survey deadline or would like to change your answer and would like to receive a student mentor, please contact the Transfer Student Advisor, Joshua.Croxton@fredonia.edu

 Year in College: Senior